harlan-zw/laravel-2h-coding-challenge/code/0-Task.md

 ## Background

 Welcome to your new job at CoachConnect!
-It's your first day and you have been given a project to work on called CoachIncomeCalculator.
+It's your first day, you've been given a new project to work on called CoachConnectFinance.

-### CoachConnect (CC)
+### CoachConnect - CC

 CoachConnect is a platform for coaches and their clients to connect.
-Clients will book in their coaches for paid bookings, charged at 30 minute increments.
+Clients will book in their coaches for paid bookings, charged at 30-minute increments.

-CoachConnect takes a fixed % fee from all payments of 13.5% for every dollar earned after $1,000.
+CoachConnect makes money by taking a 13.5% fee from all income the coach earns, after they have earned $1,000.
+For example, if a coach earns $4,000, they are charged a fee of 13.5% on $3,000, leaving them $3,595.

 Tech: Laravel REST API with a Vue.js frontend.

-### CoachIncomeCalculator (CSC)
+### CoachConnectFinance - CCF

-CoachIncomeCalculator, function is to provide data about a coaches earnings given how often they and how much they charge their clients.
-It takes into account the fixed % fee CoachConnect is charging.
+CoachConnectFinance provides financial data about a coach's earnings to CoachConnect.
+Currently it's only function is to calculate an estimated income for a coach.

 Tech: Laravel Micro-service, receives REST API request from CC.
 Built by one of the companies former junior engineers

-Currently CC is hitting the `/calculate` endpoint.
+Currently, CC is hitting the `/calculate` endpoint.

 ### Tasks

-As the new (and only) senior Laravel developer in the company, you have been tasked with 'rescuing' the CoachIncomeCalculator.
+As the new (and only) senior Laravel developer in the company, you have been tasked with 'rescuing' CoachConnectFinance.

-Lunch time is in 2 hours and you want go out for burger and a beer, so you need to finish everything before then.
+Lunchtime is in 2 hours and you want to go out for a burger and a beer, so you need to finish everything before then.

 #### 1. Fix code and set standards

-Your manager understands the code for CSC may not be perfect and would like your expertise to fix it up.
+Your manager understands the code for CCF may not be perfect and would like your expertise to fix it up.
 You have full control over what you change in the code base, it's now your baby and you need to nurture it.

 While lots may be wrong, they suggest some things which may be useful to look at: